-(Paris, 12 December 2017) – Recent hurricanes have left unprecedented devastation across the Caribbean and it is a traumatic time for all those who live in the region.
-Whole communities and towns have been decimated, and the global community needs to act quickly and give generously to relieve suffering and help to rebuild.
+That’s because whole communities and towns have been decimated.
+Therefore, the global community needs to act quickly and give generously to relieve suffering and help to rebuild.

-The announcement came at the One Planet Summit hosted by French President Emmanuel Macron in Paris to review progress made on the Paris Agreement adopted by global governments two years ago today.
+The announcement came at the One Planet Summit hosted by French President Emmanuel Macron in Paris.
+All to review progress made on the Paris Agreement adopted by global governments two years ago today.

-The Coalition aims to reinvigorate the islands that have been impacted by recent hurricanes Irma and Maria, and help build more resilient infrastructure and communities across the region as the likelihood of future extreme weather events increases.
+The Coalition aiming to reinvigorate the islands that have been impacted by recent hurricanes Irma and Maria.
+Therefore and help build more resilient infrastructure and communities across the region.
+Because the likelihood of future extreme weather events increases.

 THE CARIBBEAN CLIMATE-SMART COALITION SEEKS RAPID IMPLEMENTATION OF US $8 BILLION CLIMATE INVESTMENT PLAN THAT WILL TRANSFORM REGIONAL ENERGY SYSTEM, BUILD RESILIENCY, DRIVE ECONOMIC GROWTH AND SET A GLOBAL EXAMPLE